 Cine Colombia is the largest movie theater chain in Colombia with 43 movie theaters located in 13 cities in Colombia.
 In the Medellín metro area, Cine Colombia has six movie theaters in Los Molinos, Oviedo, Santafé, Unicentro, Viva Envigado and Vizcaya.

 Cine Colombia has the Cineco frequent moviegoer card that provides discounts for movies.
 The card costs 10,000 pesos.
 And for every 1,500 pesos in spending at Cine Colombia you receive one point.
 Points can be redeemed for movie tickets and food products.
 For example, for 100 points you can get one 2D general admission movie ticket.

 Santafé’s main food court is found on the fourth floor of the mall.
-There are nearly 60 restaurants and fast food places in the mall.
+There are over 50 restaurants and fast food places in the mall.

-You will find several U.S.-based fast food options located in Santafé including Burger King, Dunkin’ Donuts, KFC, McDonald’s, Starbucks and Subway.
+You will find several U.S.-based fast food options located in Santafé including Burger King, Dunkin’ Donuts, KFC, McDonald’s, Pizza Hut, Starbucks and Subway.

 In addition, there are many of the typical Colombia fast food places found there such as Archie’s, AsiaWok, Dogger, El Corral, Kokoriko, Montolivo, Qbano, Sr. Wok and many others.

 Santafé is located in El Poblado on the main part of Avenida Poblado, which is also known as the Milla de Oro (Golden Mile).
 It is located just south from Oviedo mall.
 In addition, it takes only about five minutes to walk between these two malls.